f5devcentral/tmos-cloudinit/README.md

 }
 ```

-The `phone_home_cli` will only be called if the module runs succesfully, to the degree the provisioning can be synchronized.
+The `phone_home_cli` will only be called if the module runs successfully, to the degree the provisioning can be synchronized.
 The `phone_home_cli` command execution allows for OpenStack Heat and AWS CFT type wait condition resources to be used with their auto-generated curl CLI notifications.

 ## The tmos_configdrive_openstack Cloudinit Module ##

 This cloudinit module requries the use of a ConfigDrive data source and OpenStack file formatted meta_data.json and network_data.json metadata files.
 This module extends TMOS functionality to include static provisioning of all interfaces (management and TMM) via either network metadata or the use of DHCPv4.
 This interface includes the ability to augment the configuration data retrieved via metadata and DHCP with additional f5-declarative-onboarding and f5-appsvc-3 declarations.
 Any supplied f5-declarative-onboarding declarations will be overwritten or will be merged with configuration declarations defined via metadata resource resolution.
 This module supports both 1NIC and nNIC deployments.

-There are implicit declarations of the TMM intefaces names to use for the data plane default route and the configuration synchronization interfaces.
+There are implicit declarations of the TMM interfaces names to use for the data plane default route and the configuration synchronization interfaces.
 If these declarations are omitted, the module will attempt to assign them dynamically based on available network configuration data.

-This module creates initialization scripts containing `tmsh` commands to fulfill the specified configurations.
+This module creates initialization scripts containing `tmsh` commands to fulfil the specified configurations.
 The generated initialization scripts will be created in the `/opt/cloud/tmos_configdrive_openstack` directory on the device.

 This cloudinit module optionally composes f5-declarative-onboarding declarations in the `/var/lib/cloud/f5-declarative-onboarding` directory.
 This declaration is in JSON format.